batyrrasulov/RDP/README.md

 - **Stronger Sense of Community**:
   By connecting users on both academic and social levels, GCU Connect will create a more cohesive and involved campus environment.

-## How to Contribute

-We welcome contributions to **GCU Connect** from students, faculty, and developers.
-If you're interested in contributing to the project, here's how you can get started:

-1. Fork the repository.
-2. Clone your fork to your local machine.
-3. Create a new branch for your feature or fix.
-4. Make your changes and commit them.
-5. Push your changes to your fork and submit a pull request.

-Please feel free to submit bug reports, feature requests, or general suggestions via GitHub Issues.

-## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for more information.